Trigger for Container Registry that invokes a Serverless Containers container

 - Deleting a Docker image tag.

-A Docker image is always pushed with a tag (if no tag is specified, Docker automatically inserts the latest tag).
-Therefore the CreateImage event is always paired with CreateImageTag.
-You can add an arbitrary number of tags to a Docker image by pushing the same image with other tags.
-In this case, only the CreateImageTag event will occur, without CreateImage.
+A Docker image is always pushed with a tag (if no tag is specified, Docker automatically assigns the latest tag), meaning the CreateImage event always comes with CreateImageTag.
+You can add any number of tags to a Docker image by pushing the same image with different tags.
+In this case, only the CreateImageTag event occurs, without CreateImage.

-A tag can go from one Docker image to another.
+A tag can be reassigned from one Docker image to another.
 This happens when pushing a new Docker image with a tag that is already used in another Docker image.
-In this case, the CreateImage event will occur for the new Docker image, while changing the tag will trigger two events: DeleteImageTag (removing the tag from the old Docker image) and CreateImageTag (assigning the tag to the new Docker image).
+In this case, the CreateImage event will occur for the new Docker image.
+In this case, changing the tag will trigger two events: DeleteImageTag (removing the tag from the old Docker image) and CreateImageTag (assigning the tag to the new Docker image).

-When you delete a Docker image, all its tags are deleted.
+Deleting a Docker image also deletes all its tags.
 This is why deleting a Docker image always triggers the DeleteImage event and as many DeleteImageTag events as the Docker image had tags at the time of deletion.

 Filtering events

-Events are filtered using tags and names of Docker images that you push.
-When using a name and tag at the same time, filtering is done based on the logical AND: for the trigger to work, the image must match both the name and tag.
+Events are filtered using tags and names of Docker images you push.
+When using a name and a tag at the same time, filtering is based on the logical AND: for the trigger to fire, the image must match both the name and the tag.

 Event batching